Qusay Hussein: Death

 After his sons' death, Saddam Hussein recorded a tape and said, "Beloved Iraqis, your brothers Uday and Qusay, and Mustafa, the son of Qusay, took a stand of faith, which pleases God, makes a friend happy, and makes an enemy angry.
 They stood in the arena of jihad in Mosul, after a valiant battle with the enemy that lasted six hours.
 The armies of aggression mobilised all types of weapons of the ground forces against them and succeeded to harm them only when they used planes against the house where they were.
 Thus, they adopted a stand with which God has honoured this Hussein family so that the present would be a continuation of the brilliant, genuine, faithful, and honourable past.
 We thank God for what he has ordained for us when he honoured us with their martyrdom for his sake.
 We ask Almighty God to satisfy them and all the righteous martyrs after they satisfied him with their faithful Jihadist stand.
 Had Saddam Hussein had 100 children, other than Uday and Qusay, Saddam Hussein would have sacrificed them on the same path.
 God honoured us by their martyrdom.
 If you had killed Uday, Qusay, Mustafa, and another mujahideen man with them, all the youths of our nation and the youths of Iraq are Uday, Qusay, and Mustafa in the fields of jihad."

 On 23 July 2003, the American command stated that it had conclusively identified two of the dead men as Saddam Hussein's sons from dental records.
 Because many Iraqis were skeptical of news of the deaths, the U.S. Government released photos of the corpses and allowed Iraq's governing council to identify the bodies despite the U.S. objection to the publication of American corpses on Arab television.
 Both brothers had grown long beards to avoid detection.
 Afterwards, their bodies were reconstructed by morticians.
-For example, Qusay Hussein's beard was shaved and gashes from the battle were removed.
+For example, Qusay Hussein's beard was shaved and facial gashes from the battle were removed.
 Qusay Hussein was the ace of clubs in the coalition forces' most-wanted Iraqi playing cards.
-His father was the ace of spades and his brother was the ace of hearts.
+His father was the ace of spades, and his brother was the ace of hearts.

 The U.S. government also announced that the informant (possibly the owner of the villa, Nawaf al-Zaidan, in Mosul in which the brothers were killed) would receive the combined $30 million reward previously offered for their apprehension.

-Qusay Hussein's other two sons, Yahya Qusay and Yaqub Qusay, are presumed alive, but their whereabouts are unknown.
+Qusay Hussein's two other sons, Yahya Qusay and Yaqub Qusay, are presumed alive, but their whereabouts are unknown.

 In 2017, his nephew Massoud claimed his body was stolen by the Iranian government although this was unproven.